 Planning a Trip to Tokyo

 My tips and practical advice for planning your holiday to Tokyo, including when to go, how long to go for, where to stay, taking a tour versus travelling independently, how to get around the city and how much cash to take.

-Thanks Amy!
+This is a guest post from Amy of Cakes with Faces.
 Make sure to check out the Cakes with Faces YouTube channel for more Japan videos.

 This is a guest post from a writer who is not currently part of the SCK Team.
 They might have been part of our search for new writers or a very special guest.

 Perfect timing!
 In two years I’m heading over to Japan as well and I’m currently taking classes for the language from an app called Mondly >.<

 Dead nervous but yes!
 I subbed to the mailing list so I could read and see the pictures people who have been to Japan posted! :D

 I especially want to visit Akihabara, the so called Otaku capital and get my daily dose of Anime overload!!!
 Yes, we share the same passion too – LOVING JAPAN!!

 It'll also be my first time out of New Zealand so it's extra exciting for me…I can finally be the one bragging about my discoveries instead of my friends. <3